jackyzha0/jackyzha0.github.io/content/thoughts/democracy.md

 - Politics can become salient through elections, contact with the government (e.g. jury duty, drivers license, or a 'brush' with the law)
 	- John Rawls: "In a well-governed state only a small fraction of persons may devote much of their time to politics"
 - Lipmann: we need to bridge by means of mass communication.
 Journalists then, are the [epistemic](thoughts/epistemology.md) bridges between government and the public
+- Importance principle
+	- "make salient information that is important for the public to know about"
 	- Newsworthiness: whatever is actually important for the public to know about
 	- In a different context, can refer to whether it will attract attention if reported in a news outlet
 - To make something salient is to put it forward as both demanding attention and deserving it.
 In can be distinct from actual uptake (as the receiving end can experience it as demanding of attention but not classify it as deserving it)
 - Accountability/watchdog journalism: reporting on the working of government or political campaigns